U.S. industry shows some vigour, but housing soft

 But there is a ray of hope for a pick-up.
 In another report on Wednesday, the Mortgage Bankers Association said applications for loans to buy houses rose last week.

-"These soft trends challenge our view there will be a solid bounce back in residential investment in the second quarter," said Daniel Silver, an economist at JPMorgan in New York.

-Spending on residential construction fell in the fourth quarter, the first quarterly decline in three years.
-It is expected to have declined again in the first quarter.
+Starts jumped 30.7 percent in the Northeast and 65.5 percent in the Midwest, but fell in both the South and West.

-Last month, permits to build homes fell 2.4 percent to a 990,000-unit pace, pointing to weaker starts in the months ahead.
+Permits to build homes fell 2.4 percent in March to a 990,000-unit pace.
 Permits for single-family homes rose 0.5 percent but fell 6.4 percent for the multi-family sector.

-(Reporting by Lucia Mutikani; Additional reporting by Richard Leong in New York and Elvina Nawaguna in Washington; Editing by Paul Simao and Andrea Ricci)
+(Reporting by Lucia Mutikani; Additional reporting by Richard Leong in New York and Elvina Nawaguna in Washington; Editing by Paul Simao)